 Our focus in Analytics 5.0 is the integration of human intelligence with advances in artificial intelligence.
 We see intelligence augmentation as the catalyst for this integration.

-Analytics 5.0 builds upon the foundations of intelligence amplification and intelligence augmentation articulated in the 1950s and 1960s and in more recent advances in artificial intelligence.
+Analytics 5.0 builds upon the foundations of human-computer interactions, intelligence amplification and intelligence augmentation articulated in the 1950s and 1960s and in more recent advances in artificial intelligence.
 Back in 1962, Douglas Engelbart observed “We refer to a way of life in an integrated domain where hunches, cut-and-try, intangibles, and the human feel for a situation usefully co-exist with powerful concepts, streamlined terminology and notation, sophisticated methods, and high-powered electronic aids”.

 Our desire is to connect ‘human feel’ and ‘sophisticated methods’.
 We explore how emotions, anticipation, creativity, empathy, bias, resilience, random and disruption impact upon decision making, action and reaction.
 We provide insights from our observations and analysis of performance to support conversations about strategic directions and the optimisation of performance in training and in competition.